wotbrew/clafka/README.md

 The `SimpleConsumer` talks to a single broker, and can only receive data for partitions on which that broker is the leader.

-However, you can ask any broker which broker is the leader for a partition in your cluster via `find-leader` or `find-leaders`

 #### Finding a leader

+You can ask any broker which broker is the leader for a partition in your cluster via `find-leader` or `find-leaders`

 ```clojure
 (find-leader c "my-topic" 0)
 ;;=>
 {:host "localhost" :port 9092 :id 0}
 ```

-Lets assume the existing consumer is talking to the broker that owns partition *0*.
-If it wasn't then you would have to use `consumer` to give you a `SimpleConsumer` for that broker.

 #### Fetching
 You can fetch some data from a log with `fetch`